INGREDIENT BRANDING. THE SECRET SAUCE FOR B2B SUCCESS

 The problem for many B2B companies is that they are far removed from the customer's customer and have few of the marketing competencies required to create value for the downstream customer chain.

-Many B2B businesses still continue to define their brands around their manufacturing features or distribution capabilities and so end up pushing themselves upon their customers.
+Unfortunately, many B2B businesses still continue to define their brands around their manufacturing features or distribution capabilities and so end up pushing themselves upon their customers.

 Increasingly, these types of companies are facing stiffer competition and an uphill battle to maintain price premiums and sales volumes.
 Success in these businesses are then determined not by the strength of their brand but rather the quality of their procurement and distribution footprint.